updated

 Accommodation

-We can offer two cozy accommodation options with beautiful views:
+Depending on availability, we can offer two cosy accommodation options with beautiful views:

-- An independent, fully refurbished double bedroom (called Aljibe) with sea views.
+● An independent, semi-off-grid, double bedroom (called Aljibe) with sea views.

-Both the Caravan and the Aljibe are powered by solar energy but can also be connected to the main electricity if needed.
-Each includes a small working mini-fridge and a compost toilet.
-They’re simple yet comfortable spaces with the basic essentials.
-Please note there is no shower in the units, but you’ll have access to our private bathroom until our outdoor shower for guests is completed.
+Both the Caravan and the Aljibe are powered by solar energy, but can also be connected to the main electricity if needed.
+Each includes a small working mini-fridge, a kettle for coffee/tea, a small hob, a toaster and a compost toilet.
+They’re simple yet clean and comfortable spaces with the essentials.
+Please note there is no shower in the units nor hot water, but you’ll have access to our private bathroom for showers and laundry.

-Please note There is no Wi-Fi in either accommodation, but mobile data signal is strong.
+Please note that there is no Wi-Fi in either accommodation, but mobile data signal is strong.
 While working at the sanctuary, you’ll have access to our private Wi-Fi.

 • What else ...